Sietseq/ISP/README.md

 $ touch files.txt
 $ sudo apt install sshpass
 ```
-You will also have to change the ip adress in the code and your Siku username.
+You will also have to go into ```worker.py``` and edit the proxy ip used and the username used for Siku..
 Be sure to login at least to generate a fingerprint for the scp process.